 All candidates for the Juris Doctor degree must have a cumulative grade point of 2.30 for all work undertaken at the Law School.
 In computing the average, no consideration is given to grades received for work completed at other schools, including other law schools, even though transfer credit has been given for such work.
 To ensure that students are meeting the requirement, academic support and counseling is offered to students throughout their legal studies.

-To provide students with both the foundational knowledge necessary to excel, yet choose a curricular path that best meets their individual needs, specific course requirements have been carefully chosen, yet purposefully minimal.
-A group of courses, known commonly as the 1L curriculum includes: Contracts, Civil Procedure, Constitutional Law, Criminal Law, Property and Torts.
-First-year (1L) students are also required to takes courses in Lawyering Process and Moot Court.
-Taken together, these courses are the doctrinal and legal skills base upon which all upper division courses build.
+To provide students with both the foundational knowledge necessary to excel, yet choose a curricular path that best meets their individual needs, specific course requirements have been carefully chosen, yet are kept purposefully minimal.
+A group of courses, known commonly as the 1L curriculum, includes Contracts, Civil Procedure, Constitutional Law, Criminal Law, Property, Torts and Legal Practice.
+The Legal Practice curriculum covers research, writing, interviewing, counseling and oral advocacy.
+Taken together, these courses form a foundation of doctrinal knowledge and legal skills that upper division courses will build upon.

 The 1L curriculum also allows, and indeed requires, all students to take a statutory/regulatory course elective.
 This group of courses looks at law based on statute and regulations of administrative agencies as opposed to law based on decisions of the courts.
 The myriad of courses from a variety of legal disciplines that make up the list of statutory/regulatory courses allow students the ability to begin designing their curriculum early in their course of study.

 There is one required course beyond the 1L year.
 Students are required to successfully complete a course devoted to the issues of professional responsibility and legal ethics.
 At UConn Law this course is Legal Profession.